Your Grandad's Football

 April 2021 – Eric was desperate to get a few things finished as he sensed he was running out of time.
 He wanted to reach his 95th birthday and would have loved another big birthday bash but this was denied by covid restrictions.
 He also wanted to have a church service and wake for Vivian, but the pandemic stopped that also.
 He was desperate to get back to the pub, The Red Lion at Warmington, for his favourite Scampi & Chips and Tim’s Apple Pie.
 He was now eating scampi & chips (which he referred to as scimpi and chaps) for most meals at home (lunch and dinner!) with a good-sized dollop of tartar sauce.

 May 2021 – Eric’s last interview with Peterborough Matters was published on his birthday.
 He got to see Peterborough United promoted.
-He reached his 95th birthday and he managed to go out for a meal with Karen, Brian, Todd and Danny for his birthday at the pub.
+He reached his 95th birthday and he managed to go out for a meal with family for his birthday at the pub.

 Saturday and Sunday were strange times because Eric was very alert and chatty, and it was almost like a party atmosphere.
-Karen stayed over Saturday night and Katie stayed on the Sunday.
-He wasn’t 100% ‘with it’ because he was asking for cups of tea (Saturday) and pint of beer (Sunday) every few minutes but he enjoyed the many visitors who came to see him, Vincent and Lucy Perna, Elisa, Ross and Gabriella; Bill Howard, Tony Bosworth, Tony Murphy (neighbour), Shirley (neighbour), niece Linda, and more.
-Danny not satisfied with a video link goodbye booked time off from his job in Manchester and got the train down to spend Saturday with his grandad.
+I stayed over Saturday night and Katie stayed on the Sunday.
+Elisa kept Katie company for a while on the Sunday evening and they heard strange noises (I explained my grandfather previously died there on April Fool's Day 1982!).
+Eric wasn’t 100% ‘with it’ because he was asking for cups of tea (Saturday) and pint of beer (Sunday) every few minutes but he enjoyed the many visitors who came to see him, Vincent and Lucy Perna, Elisa, Ross and Gabriella; Bill Howard, Tony Bosworth, neighbours, niece Linda, and more.
+Danny not satisfied with a video call goodbye booked time off from his job in Manchester and got the train down to spend Saturday with his grandad.
 On Saturday he sang songs, recited poems and wanted photos sharing on Facebook.
 On Sunday morning he video called his brother Joe in Australia and sister-in-law Sylvia and told them he loved them.
 Katie got him a half pint of London Pride from the pub in a tankard, he wanted to hold the handle even though he could only take down drink via a teaspoon.
-On the Sunday evening he was alone with Garry for a while and convinced him to drink some more London Pride with him and the tankard again was a special request.
+On the Sunday evening he was alone with Garry for a while and convinced him to drink some more London Pride with him, and the tankard again was a special request.

 Over the last few days he wanted to know when the England – Germany match was on and was desperate to beat the Germans (or jerries as he called them).
 Stuart came on Monday.
 Eric regained consciousness for a short while late Monday afternoon and evening.